Denise Levertov (1923 – 1997) was a prominent Post-War poet. She was born in England but lived most of her life in the United States.

 the limits of depths of power.

-I first read Levertov eons ago when I performed a dramatic interpretation of “A Tree Telling of Orpheus” in a high school drama competition.
-(I wiggled my fingertips for wind, that sort of eager young thing).
-I began a life-long love of Levertov’s poetry.
+Eons ago I performed a dramatic interpretation of Denise Levertov’s “A Tree Telling of Orpheus” in a statewide competition.
+(I wiggled my fingertips for wind, that sort of eager young silliness).
+I gave the ‘acting’ a miss but began a life-long love of Levertov’s poetry.

 We are a meadow where the bees hum,